List of ABS-CBN Corporation channels and stations

 The following is a list of television and radio stations that were either affiliated or owned-and-operated by ABS-CBN.

-It ceased its operations on May 5, 2020 after almost 32 years following the revocation of its legislative franchise on July 10, 2020.
+It ceased its operations on May 5, 2020 after almost 32 years as per the National Telecommunications Commission's cease-and-desist order due to expiration of the latter's legislative franchise and subsequently the denial of its franchise application on July 10, 2020.